scaamanho/fakecrypt/README.md

 ### Reset Root CA Certificate

-Use with careful.
+**Use with careful**.
 Delete all created authorities and signed certificates and create a new Root and Intermediate authority

 ```bash
 $>fakecrypt root reset